tonethar/IGME-330-Fall-2023/hw/hw-4.md

 ---

 - **Screenshot #4**
-  - Reloading the page will load in the current favorites from `localStorage` and display them in the favorites list
+  - Reloading the page will load in the current favorites from `localStorage` and display them in the "Favorites" Panel
-  - Adding/deleting favorites will update `localStorage`
+  - Adding/deleting favorites will update both `localStorage` and the "Favorites" Panel

 ![screenshot](_images/HW-4Y.png)